Privacy Policy

 2. Summary

-- User text and files: processed locally in the browser and not sent to Redacto servers.
+- User text and files in the extension: processed locally in the browser and not sent to Redacto servers.

 - Purchase email: used for payment processing, receipt delivery, license key delivery, and license-related service messages.